r-devel/translations/Home.md

 You can check the guide[LINK] on how Weblate works and check this short [demo](https://www.youtube.com/watch?v=VFwTn32MrBw) on how to use the Weblate interface.
 You can also get access to complete documentation of Weblate through this [link](https://docs.weblate.org/en/latest/).

-Some translation states are important:
-* **Untranslated**: Translation is empty, it might or not be stored in the file, depending on the file format.
-* **Needs editing**: Translation needs editing, this is usually the result of a source string change, fuzzy matching or translator action.
-* **Waiting for review**: Translation is made, but not reviewed.
-* **Approved**: Translation has been approved in the review.
-It can no longer be changed by translators, but only by reviewers.

-Exist some key points when you starting translation:

-1. Every registered user on the Weblate can act as a translator.
-2. The translation that you participate, should be reviewing.
-3. A [peer reviewer](https://docs.weblate.org/en/latest/workflows.html#peer-review) can add suggestion(s) to the Weblate, however, the suggestion(s) would need approval from the dedicated reviewer(s) before it is accepted as a translation.
-4. Adding the missing worlds in the Glossary.
+### What is being translated?
+All outputs in base R and recommended packages (such as messages emitted by stop(), warning(), or message()) are eligible for translation, as are menu labels in the GUI.

 ## Roles
 We use the [dedicated reviewers](https://docs.weblate.org/en/latest/workflows.html#dedicated-reviewers) workflow on Weblate.
 We currently manage 3 roles in the platform.
 Languages without dedicated reviewers have their translations directly approved without review.

 ### Translators
 Every registered user on Weblate can act as a translator.
-A [peer reviewer](https://docs.weblate.org/en/latest/workflows.html#peer-review) can add suggestion(s) to the Weblate, however, the suggestion(s) would need approval from the dedicated reviewer(s) before it is accepted as a translation.
+All translations are reviewed unless there is no reviewer assigned for that language.
+If you are not sure about a translation you can make a suggestion instead.
+You can also use the Glossary to check which terms you shouldn't translate and discuss with the community to add new ones if you don't find the word you are looking for.

 ### Admins / team leaders
 Admins / team leaders keep the list of admins and reviewers by language up to date.
 The team leader(s) of a particular language is(are) the initial [dedicated reviewer(s)](https://docs.weblate.org/en/latest/workflows.html#dedicated-reviewers).

 ### Reviewers
-Reviewers are editors that approve the work of translators and ensure the overall cohesion of the translation work in one language.
+Reviewers have an editor role who approves the work of translators and ensures the overall cohesion of the translation work in one language.
 For adding new reviewers or peer reviewers to Weblate, please reach out to the respective team leaders via the `#core-translation` channel on the [R Contributors Slack](https://contributor.r-project.org/slack) workspace.

+Possible state of a string:
+* **Untranslated**: Translation is empty, it might or not be stored in the file, depending on the file format.
+* **Needs editing**: Translation needs editing, this is usually the result of a source string change, fuzzy matching or translator action.
+* **Waiting for review**: Translation is made, but not reviewed.
+* **Approved**: Translation has been approved in the review.
+It can no longer be changed by translators, but only by reviewers.

 ## Sustainability of the translations community
 - The `#core-translation` channel on the [R Contributors Slack](https://contributor.r-project.org/slack) workspace is the main space of communication for the translations community.
 Join this Slack for communicating with the community and also for sharing any feedback.